alexliesenfeld/health/README.md

 ```

 ## Caching
-Health check responses are cached to avoid burdening downstream services that your program checks with too many
+Health check responses are cached to avoid sending too many request to the services that your program checks
-requests and to mitigate "denial of service" attacks.
+and to mitigate "denial of service" attacks.
 The [TTL](https://en.wikipedia.org/wiki/Time_to_live) is set
 to 1 second by default.
 If you do not want to use caching altogether, you can disable it using the
 `health.WithDisabledCache()` configuration option.